Computing the Geometric Intersection Number of Curves: Historical notes

 Other approaches were developed without assuming any hyperbolic structure.
 Based on the notion of winding number, Chillingsworth~\cite{c-sccs-69,c-wns2-72} provides an algorithm to test whether a curve is homotopic (this time with fixed basepoint) to a simple curve on a surface with nonempty boundary.
 He also proposed an algorithm for determining when a given set of \emph{simple} closed curves can be made disjoint by (free) homotopy~\cite{c-afdsc-71}.
-While the winding number relies on a differentiable structure, Zieschang~\cite{z-aekf-65,z-aekf2-69} used the connection between the automorphisms of a topological surface and the automorphisms of its fundamental group in order to detect the homotopy classes of simple closed curves.
+While the winding number relies on a differentiable structure of the surface, Zieschang~\cite{z-aekf-65,z-aekf2-69} appeals to the topological structure only.
+He used the connection between the automorphisms of a topological surface and the automorphisms of its fundamental group in order to detect the homotopy classes of simple closed curves.
+We also mention some works by Schaefer et al.~\cite{sss-cdtgi-08} to compute the geometric intersection number of two \emph{simple} curves given by their normal coordinates in a triangulated surface.
+Their algorithm is based on repeated applications of Dehn twists and is claimed to have polynomial time complexity.